Why I give away short stories and sell books?

 So, if I love to share, why are my books for sale.
 Because of effort.
 Where a short story can be 15 minutes of effort Mostly Human took 2 years.
 And that was just the first draft.
 It takes time and effort and deep introspection.
 I learnt and grew as a person in the writing and then went back and allowed that experience to reflect in the book.
-It wasn’t a casual thought I sometimes glanced at in my mind from time to time, it was a wolf constantly pacing in my head demanding to be seen, to be thought of.
+It wasn’t a casual thought I sometimes glanced at in my mind, it was a wolf constantly pacing in my head demanding to be seen, to be thought of.
 And when it was done it got handed to people to judge it and give it back telling me to do better, and I did, and I spent a lot of money for the honour of having my work red-penned and being told to fix it.
-I had to find a place in myself that was able to admit it was better, it does read better now compared to the originally.
+I had to find a place in myself that was able to admit it was better, and it does read better now compared to the original.
 I adopted strange physical habits to see how people responded so that I would know how the characters in my book might respond.
-I had deeply uncomfortable conversations with people about menstruation about abortion and the death of a parent.
+I had deeply uncomfortable conversations with people about menstruation, about abortion and the death of a parent.
 I opened myself up to being wrong about everything and to find a way to translate my understanding into a story.
 And after all that, I put it all on display for literally anyone to pick up, look at, and judge.
 Some people really don’t like my work.
-There is a reviewer who cannot believe how carelessly I wrote about abortion because they refuse to believe that’s how it really works in real life and how I should have done more research.
+There is a reviewer who cannot believe how carelessly I wrote about abortion because they refuse to believe that’s how it works in real life and how I should have done more research.
 To be fair, when I started writing, I didn’t know how it worked either, I do now.